Fraktuyred is a unique work from the series Lost Tales: Walking with Gods and depicts a human face buried under a thin layer of dirt.

 They had become abominations, used for rituals by a god that no longer remembered who he was.
 Biame, sky god of the Gamilaroi had no choice but to intervene…

 Fraktuyred is a 145cm x 145cm Oil on Canvas painting.
-The work comes professionally mounted.
+The work comes professionally mounted and ready to hang.